 What about my Business?

-In many cases, adding a Solar PV System to your business can make sense.
+In many cases, adding a Solar PV System to your business can make sense, and it can be worth speaking to business energy consultants about it.
 There are many options for large-scale projects including traditional panels, thin-film modules and tracking systems.
 And on top of the electrical usage savings businesses enjoy both the 30% tax credit and taking an accelerated depreciation of their capital investment.
 You would want to consult your tax advisor for which option is best.